Mineinjava/Mineinjava.github.io/_posts/2023-3-11-sources-of-microplastics-in-local-beehives.md

 date:   2023-3-11 20:59:54 -0800
 categories: Science
 tag: featured
+seo_title: "Sources of Microplastics in Local Beehives"
+excerpt: "From the day it was invented, plastic has grown more popular as a packaging, prototyping, and production material in every industry.
+As this plastic degrades into small particles (microplastics), it may pose health risks for organisms who come into contact with it.
+I took samples of honey from three hives, one without internal plastics, and tested them for microplastics using Nile Red staining."

 ---

 My entry into the 2023 Contra Costa County Science Fair and the 2023